brookshelley/brookshelley.github.com/movies.md

     some very awful british people.
 Watched both of these in quick succession to get to see Annabelle 2 or whatever later on tonight.

+37. **Annabelle: Creation**

+    This was a very silly movie with children making terrible choices.
+I don't think dolls themselves are very scary, but Catholocism is definitely scary.
+    Everyone who gets hunted by the demon or whatever was also a practicing Catholic, so maybe being a satanist or atheist would be some kinda ghost protection.

+38. **Wall-E**

+    One of the best movies ever, and it's held up super well in animation and craft.
+I love this robot.

 ## 2016

 1. **Nine Lives**